ahdee/workshop.PSPG-245B.2/README.md

 ---

 # Overview
-In this workshop, you will be introduced to the fundamentals of acquiring and utilizing cancer genomic data.
-Upon completion of the course, you will be able to produce your own comprehensive R Markdown report for your assigned TCGA ID, featuring plots and identifying impactful mutations and genes from RNAseq.
-The following concepts will be covered:
+In this workshop, participants will gain a basic understanding of how to acquire and effectively utilize cancer genomic data.
+By the end of the course, attendees will be equipped to create a detailed R Markdown report for their designated TCGA ID.
+This report will feature graphical visualizations and basic statistical analysis, identifying potential mutations and/or gene variations through Exome/RNA sequencing.
+Key topics to be covered include:

 ## 1. Basic Bioinformatic Workflow: From Sample to Identifying Potentially Targetable Mutations